quantum-kite/kite/docs/documentation/examples/phosphorene.md

 ![cond](../../assets/images/phosphorene/cond.png)

-It is not possible to request the same type of calculation in a single call.
+It is not possible to request the same type of calculation (target function) in a single call.
-In this case, we want to calculate the conductivity in xx and yy directions where the type of the calculation is the same, which means we need another hdf file for yy conductivity.
+In this case, we want to calculate the conductivity in xx and yy directions where the type of the calculation is the same, which means we need another HDF file for yy conductivity.

-Let's repeat the procedure for another direction:
+Let's repeat the procedure for another direction (or alternative use the streamlined approach of the example on the [KITE repository](https://github.com/quantum-kite/kite/blob/80a028026956c088f0c8fa4a019155b3b1bdcb78/examples/dccond_phosphorene.py)):

 ``` python linenums="1"
     calculation.singleshot_conductivity_dc(epoints,